 West Virginia has some of the most spectacular cultural and natural attractions in North America.
 From the historic Greenbrier resort to the mountain trails of Blackwater Falls State Park, West Virginia has a lifetime of sights to enjoy.
-But whether you’re strapping on your seatbelt to go to work or loading up the SUV for a weekend camping trip, you can’t hit the road unless you have car insurance.
+But whether you are strapping on your seatbelt to go to work or loading up the SUV for a weekend camping trip, you will need car insurance to drive legally.

 Best car insurance companies in West Virginia

-Erie earned five-star ratings in almost all categories, including claims handling, customer interaction, policy offerings and price.
-Erie offers many benefits that we like, such as no-deductible glass repair with comprehensive coverage and personal item coverage, which pays for damage to items such as luggage and clothing.
-Erie even helps pay your veterinarian bills if your pet sustains an injury in an auto accident.
+Erie is the second-largest insurer in West Virginia, with 15% of the market share.
+And for good reason, as indicated by its high J.D.
+Power claims satisfaction score of 880 out of 1,000 points, and Bankrate Score of 4.4 out of 5 points.
+Erie offers many benefits that West Virginians are likely to be drawn to, such as no-deductible glass repair with comprehensive coverage and personal item coverage, which pays for damage to items such as luggage and clothing.
+Erie even helps pay your veterinarian bills if your pet sustains an injury in a covered auto accident.

-We chose State Farm for its long history of excellent customer service.
+State Farm has a long history of excellent customer service and has our second-highest Bankrate Score (tied with Erie).
+However, this does not come with a price tradeoff because its policies are still well below the average state rate.
 State Farm continues to staff local agencies, giving you a dedicated person to help with claims or additional coverage.
-But State Farm isn’t old-fashioned.
+But State Farm is not old-fashioned.
 You can manage your account online or with State Farm’s convenient mobile app, which enables you to access your policy information, file a claim or request roadside assistance from your smartphone.

 Average car insurance cost in West Virginia

-The average annual cost of car insurance in West Virginia is $1,642, which is slightly less than the average national driver.
-The national average cost of car insurance for full coverage premium is $1,738.
+The average annual cost of car insurance in West Virginia is $1,499 for full coverage car insurance, which is slightly less than the average national driver.
+The national average cost of car insurance for full coverage premium is $1,654 per year.
+West Virginia’s annual cost for minimum coverage is also lower on average, at $458 versus the national rate of $565.

 |Average annual premium for minimum coverage in West Virginia||Average annual premium for full coverage in West Virginia|